bengrunfeld/study-notes/react/react-notes-2019.md

 * Only call Hooks at the top level.
 Don’t call Hooks inside loops, conditions, or nested functions.

-* Only call Hooks from React function components.
+* Only call Hooks from React functional components.
 Don’t call Hooks from regular JavaScript functions.
 (There is just one other valid place to call Hooks — your own custom Hooks.
 We’ll learn about them in a moment.)

 Linter for React Hooks: https://www.npmjs.com/package/eslint-plugin-react-hooks